sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

 Reading CSV Files
 =================

-When working with data in Sparkflows, the first step is to create a dataset that you plan to process subsequently.
+When working with data in Fire Insights, the first step is to create a dataset that you plan to process subsequently.
 Dataset is a wrapper around your data which makes it easy to handle it in Sparkflows workbench.

-When datasets are created, Sparkflows automatically infers the schema using spark-csv library from Databricks.
+When datasets are created, Fire Insights automatically infers the schema using spark-csv library from Databricks.

 Datasets
 --------